Dironiil/ChiasmusDatasets/README.md

 All the data can be found in the `data` sub-folder, in one of the following files:
 - Files with only positive examples of chiasmi:
   - `salient.json`contains all salient chiasmi and antimetaboles.
-In particular, this file also has extra information about the chiasmi from those dataset, with an indication - when known - of the **source** in which it was found and its **original author**.
+In particular, this file also has extra information about the collected chiasmi, with an indication - when known - of the **source** in which it was found and its **original author**.
 - Files with only negative examples of chiasmi:
   - `nonsalient-antimetaboles.json` contains all rhetorically nonsalient antimetaboles.
 All of those can be considered negative examples of "true" antimetaboles.
   - `not-chiasmi.json` files contains all the extracts without any specific inverse repetition.